 The electric motor under a hybrid's hood works in tandem with a gasoline engine.
 What this means for you is that traditional maintenance requirements like changing the oil and replacing the timing belt are still very much a part of the picture.
 Hybrid cars require more frequent coolant checks due to the additional heat caused by the battery pack.
 Following the manufacturer's schedule and relying on an experienced technician are still your go-to resources for hybrid vehicle routine maintenance.

-- Maintaining your electric motor.
+- Maintain your electric motor.

 While it's true that your hybrid car will have an electric motor, the moving parts are minimal.
 The parts that may wear out are not difficult for an experienced technician to replace — as with any vehicle, sticking with a proactive maintenance schedule is key to your vehicle's longevity and lower costs for you.